 Welcome to your weekly update for the arts in the greater Greensboro, North Carolina area where we present the latest from GreensboroArtsHub.

-- Artist Carolina Corona is now offering virtual private art classes.
+Artist Carolina Corona offers virtual private art classes.
 Instruction is offered a variety of visual art forms such as painting, drawing, collage, and more.
 These online classes are through Zoom or Facetime.